s00500/djifpvvideoout/Readme.md

 The intersting thing is that it seems to **start working in low power mode** as well

+Also this script should support unplugging and replugging USB, disconnecting / reconnecting the drone and should not care if it is started while the goggles are off

 ## Running

 I usually run this like so: